Jacob Gregory

 Jacob Gregory is an Indian-American actor who has appeared in Malayalam films.
 He made his film debut in the film ABCD (2013) directed by Martin Prakkat.
 He got a breakthrough role in the TV series Akkara Kazhchakal, where he portrayed the character Gregory also known as "Giri Giri".
 Gregory has lived in New Jersey since 1990.

 Career

 Before working in the film industry, he played a character in the sitcom Akkara Kazhchakal.
 His character was well received by audiences along with the sitcom.
 He was able to tour across the United States, Canada, and the European Union; performing shows on a variety of stages based on Akkara Kazhchakal.
-A mutual friend suggested Gregory's name to Prakkat when the director was looking for someone to play the lead along with Dulquer Salmaan for the film ABCD as Korah.
+A mutual friend suggested Gregory's name to Martin Prakkat when the director was looking for someone to play the lead along with Dulquer Salmaan for the film ABCD as Korah.